 In fact, Micron thinks self-driving cars will be its top growth driver in the next few years.
 In addition to vehicles, cloud computing -- used to train AI software and manage vehicle fleets -- is also propelling higher demand for Micron's memory chips.

-As a manufacturer, Micron is a highly cyclical semiconductor company historically prone to wild swings in sales and profits.
+As a manufacturer, Micron is a highly cyclical semiconductor company that has historically been prone to wild swings in sales and profits.
 However, there is massive expansion potential in the years ahead, thanks to self-driving technology.

 7. General Motors

-General Motors is a legacy automaker and one of the oldest around.
+General Motors is a legacy automaker, one of the oldest.
 Its brands, including Chevrolet, GMC, and Cadillac, are hardly a growth business.
 However, back in 2016, GM acquired Cruise, a leader in self-driving car technology.
 GM was hoping to see its Cruise Origin driverless taxi become fully operational by 2023.

 NYSE: GM